MAGE: Machine-generated Text Detection in the Wild: Introduction

 \section{Introduction}

-Amid the continuous development of artificial intelligence technologies, advancements in Artificial Intelligence Generated Content (AIGC) technology \cite{diffusion,control-net,effidit,gpt3,gpt4} have been steadily progressing.
-Texts generated by Large Language Models (LLMs) \cite{gpt3,gpt4,alpaca} have reached a level comparable to that of human peers, enabling the generation of remarkably fluent and meaningful responses to various user queries.
-This has led to the widespread integration of LLMs into people's daily lives.
-For instance, news media organizations employ LLMs to assist news article writing, advertising agencies leverage them for crafting ad copy and e-commerce platforms have adopted LLMs for producing product descriptions and reviews.
+With constant advancements in artificial intelligence generated content (AIGC) technology \cite{diffusion,control-net,effidit,gpt3,gpt4}, texts generated by large language models (LLMs) \cite{gpt3,gpt4,llama,alpaca} have reached a level comparable to that of human peers, enabling the generation of remarkably fluent and meaningful responses to various user queries.

-Despite the advancements of LLMs, there are also several concerns that have emerged.
-These include the rapid propagation of false news, manipulation of public opinion through social media comments, and students using LLMs to complete assignments.
-To this end, researchers have recently been putting efforts on differentiating between texts written by humans and those generated by machines \cite{jmpu_detect, chatgpt_detect, ft_water, detect-gpt}.
+Advanced LLMs have become prevalent in enhancing human life and productivity.
+Nevertheless, they can also be employed for purposes such as manipulating public opinion, spreading fake news, and facilitating student plagiarism.
+To this end, researchers have recently been putting efforts into differentiating between texts written by humans and those generated by machines \cite{jmpu_detect, chatgpt_detect, ft_water, detect-gpt}.
 However, these findings are limited to testbeds of specific domains \cite{jmpu_detect} or deepfake texts from certain models \cite{chatgpt_detect}, or they assume the accessibility of the source LLMs \cite{ft_water, detect-gpt}.
-Within a specific domain (e.g., BBC News), it can be easy to identify texts generated by a certain model (e.g., ChatGPT) from those written by humans.
+Within a specific domain (e.g., BBC News), it can be easy to identify texts generated by a certain model (e.g., ChatGPT) from human writings~\cite{jmpu_detect,detect-gpt}.